Oniheii/Modelling-Drosophila-Pop-dynamics/README.md

 - Conduct field validation of the model's predictions.
 - Investigate the scalability of the model for other pest species and regions.

-### File Structure
+### Structure

-- `scripts/`: Contains Python scripts and Jupyter Notebooks for running simulations and generating output.
+- `scripts python/`: Contains Python scripts and Jupyter Notebooks for running simulations and generating output.
-- `resources/`: Includes bibliographic resources, such as literature on the biology of Drosophila suzukii and mathematical modeling approaches.
+- `resources */`: Includes bibliographic resources, such as literature on the biology of Drosophila suzukii and mathematical modeling approaches.
 - `outputs/`: Stores generated graphs and simulation results.
-- `thesis_documents/`: Includes intermediate reports and final papers related to the project.
+- `thesis documents and other/`: Includes intermediate reports and final reports related to the intership.

-### How to Use

-To run the model simulations, clone the repository and run the Python scripts in a Jupyter Notebook environment.
-All dependencies are listed in the `requirements.txt` file.